Simpatico

 simpatico

-with an argument that points to the generated certificate files - Install the root CA in all testing browsers on all devices (e.g. nav to
+with an argument that points to the generated certificate files - (only for non .localhost domains) Install the root CA in all testing browsers on all devices (e.g. nav to

 about:settings